 Summer Learning Loss Statistics (And Tips To Promote Learning All Summer Long)

-Whether your child loves to read, play outside, or get techy, there are many fun but effective ways to promote learning over the break.
-Since the summer will be here before you know it, it’s a great idea to start planning now what activities you’ll use to avoid summer learning loss.
-Our quick tips can help!
+There are many fun yet effective ways to promote learning over the break.
+Since summer will be here before you know it, it’s a great idea to start planning which activities you’ll use to avoid summer learning loss.

-Studies show that reading four to five books over the summer has a positive impact comparable to summer school enrolment.
-Plus, this gives your child a chance to choose books that he or she is interested in, keeping the activity fun and interesting too!
+Studies show that reading four-to-five books over the summer has a positive impact that is comparable to summer school enrolment.
+Summer break allows your child to ditch the assigned reading and choose books that spark interest and excitement, transforming reading from a school assignment to a fun and engaging summer activity.

 - Take a trip to your local library